fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

     PID/(Q)EAA Issuance - Detailed flow

-Once *User Request flow* is completed, the Wallet Instance processes the Metadata of the PID/(Q)EAA Provider as defined in Section :ref:`Trust Evaluation Mechanism <Trust Evaluation Mechanism>` .
+Once *User Request flow* is completed, the Wallet Instance processes the Metadata of the PID/(Q)EAA Provider as defined in Section :ref:`trust:Trust Evaluation Mechanism` .

 .. note::

     **Federation Check:** The Wallet Instance must verify whether the PID/(Q)EAA Provider is a member of the Federation, obtaining its protocol specific Metadata.
-A non-normative example of a response from the endpoint **.well-known/openid-federation** with the **Entity Configuration** and the **Metadata** of the PID/(Q)EAA Provider is represented within the section :ref:`Entity Configuration of PID/(Q)EAA Providers`.
+A non-normative example of a response from the endpoint **.well-known/openid-federation** with the **Entity Configuration** and the **Metadata** of the PID/(Q)EAA Provider is represented within the section :ref:`pid-eaa-entity-configuration:Entity Configuration of PID/(Q)EAA Providers`.

 In case of Issuer Initiated flow, in addition to the Federation Check defined above, the Wallet Instance MUST execute the following checks on the Credential Offer parameters: